dimitri-pletschette/dimitri-pletschette/README.md

 - 📫 How to reach me: Linkedin http://bit.ly/2pRuk4G
 - 😄 Pronouns: He
 - ⚡ Fun fact: Love Netflix and Sushis

+### Bio 📖
+- Dad, husband, and digital product manager, Dimitri is a technology enthusiast who spent the last ten years collaborating on IT projects for some of the world’s most exciting and forward-thinking brands in the life sciences industry.
+Outside work, Dimitri can be found with his family in Europe or Japan, in NPO projects, or at Tech conferences worldwide.